oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 **Limitations**

+*   **Network separation using brick IP addresses work only when the address used for adding brick is on external network as well** (Clients need to see this IP address)
 *   Users with existing gluster deployments cannot use this feature, as once bricks are added there's no way to change the IP address used.
 There's no upgrade/migration path for feature
 *   If an IP address is used to add the brick, this interface cannot be changed unless brick is removed/replaced.